Digital Foreman showing a weather documentation workflow with NOAA weather context

 • Torch application often requires even warmer conditions.

-• Manufacturers may void warranties if crews install while the material is cold.
+• Manufacturers may void warranties if field teams install while the material is cold.

 • TPO and EPDM roofing material with warranty temperature guidance